 - In I Am Legend, the protagonist often talks to his dog, and sometimes to mannequins.

 - In another last-man-on-earth movie, The World The Flesh And The Devil, Harry Belafonte has a mannequin which he names "Snodgrass".

 - The prayer-as-soliloquy version: Conan's prayer to Crom before the big battle in the first Conan flick.

 - Graveside version is used in She Wore a Yellow Ribbon.

-- Peter Parker calls Mary-Jane on a pay phone in his second movie, but she doesn't answer.
+- Peter Parker calls Mary-Jane on a pay phone in Spider-Man 2, but she doesn't answer.
 His quarter runs out, but he doesn't hang up, and spills the beans about his Secret Identity and how It's Not You, It's My Enemies to

 - Oh, God!
 You Devil opens with the protagonist's father praying.